Your Internal Organs Care for You. How do you Care For Them? Let’s Talk About It.

 Mar 30, 2016 by Dr. Jess Goodman | lifestyle

 A number of years ago I was studying Tai Chi under the guidance of a Taoist monk.
-He had patiently been teaching me for twenty years and at the end of his life asked me to show people health benefits associated with stretching from the heart to the kidneys.
+He had patiently been teaching me for twenty years and at the end of his life asked me to show people health benefits associated with stretching between the heart and kidneys.
 Fulfilling this request has been a journey that has completely changed my understanding of health and the power we each have to feel better and live longer.

 Affecting The Function Of Your Internal Organs

-Most people give little thought to maintaining health of their Internal Organs leading to Internal Health.
+Most people give little thought to maintaining health of their internal organs.
 We eat when we are hungry, drink when we are thirsty and sleep when we are tired.
-With just a bit more effort we can understand how to improve Internal Health, feel better and live longer.
+With just a bit more effort we can understand how to improve internal health, feel better and live longer.

 Proper Circulation And Your Health

-About twenty years ago medical scientists noticed that the level of stiffness of the Aorta, the body's largest blood vessel running from the heart through the chest and abdomen, was related to a person's risk of death from all causes.
+About twenty years ago, medical scientists noticed that the level of stiffness of the aorta, the body's largest blood vessel running from the heart through the chest and abdomen, was related to a person's risk of death from all causes.
 This has been confirmed many times.
-The Aorta is located immediately in front of the spinal column.
-As the spinal column gradually stiffens with age and inactivity, the Aorta stiffens as well.
-Aortic Stiffness is a measure of stiffness along the spinal axis.
-Aortic Stiffness is an indicator of movement within the 'great cavities', internal organ circulation and internal health.
+The aorta is located immediately in front of the spinal column.
+As the spinal column gradually stiffens with age and inactivity, the aorta stiffens as well.
+Aortic stiffness is a measure of stiffness along the spinal axis.
+Aortic stiffness is an indicator of movement within the 'great cavities', internal organ circulation and internal health.
 Additional research over the past two decades has shown that exercise, attention to diet and stress management lower aortic stiffness.

 Improving Your Internal Health

-Measurement of Aortic Stiffness has until recently been very expensive and difficult to measure.
-It has taken equipment costing over $10,000 and a skilled operator to measure Aortic Stiffness.
-The iHeart Internal Age System has made it simple and easy to measure Aortic Stiffness. iHeart costs less than $200, uses a simple fingertip optical sensor and take only 30 seconds to send results to an iPhone or iPad.
+Measurement of aortic stiffness has until recently been very expensive and difficult to measure.
+It has taken equipment costing over $20,000 and a skilled operator to measure aortic stiffness.
+The iHeart Internal Age System has made it simple and easy to measure aortic stiffness. iHeart costs less than $200, uses a simple fingertip optical sensor and take only 30 seconds to send results to an iPhone or iPad.

-iHeart allows people, for the first time, to simply, easily and objectively use measurement of Aortic Stiffness to show themselves health benefits as a result of attention to exercise, diet and stress management. iHeart allows people to care for their Internal Organs, in order to feel better and live longer.
+iHeart allows people, for the first time, to simply, easily and objectively use measurement of aortic stiffness to show themselves health benefits as a result of attention to exercise, diet and stress management. iHeart teaches people how to care for their internal organs in order to feel better and live longer.